MathrimC/TwitchNode/README.md

 # TwitchNode
-TwitchNode is a Godot library for easily interfacing with Twitch from GDScript.
+TwitchNode is a Godot library for easy interfacing with Twitch from GDScript.
 It can be used for developing Twitch integrated games, chatbots, chat applications or stream overlays.

 ## Features
 - Provides GDScript signals for incoming chat messages, bits, channel info updates, followers, subs, hype trains, raids, polls, predictions, channel points redemptions and vip changes.